SHTOOLS/SHTOOLS/README.md

 SHTOOLS is extremely versatile:

 * wide range of supported spherical harmonic functions:
-   * Both real and complex spherical harmonics are supported.
+   * Real and complex
+   * normalizations:
+    * Geodesy" 4&pi
-   * different normalizations: "Geodesy" 4&pi, Schmidt semi-normalized, orthonormalized, unnormalized
+    * Schmidt semi-normalized,
+    * orthonormalized
+    * unnormalized
    * Condon-Shortley phase factor of (-1)<sup>m</sup>

+* Routines for global spectral analysis, spherical harmonic rotations, Wigner3j symbols

+* Routines for localized multitaper spectral analyses, optimal window generation, spherical harmonic coupling matrices.

+* Routines for performing standard gravity and magnetic field calculations, such as computation of the geoid and the determination of the potential associated with finite-amplitude topography.

 * transforms are calculated by exact quadrature rules using either the sampling theorem of *Driscoll and Healy* (1994) where data are equally sampled (or spaced) in latitude and longitude, or Gauss-Legendre quadrature.

-* accurate to approximately degree 2800, corresponding to a spatial resolution higher than 4 arc minutes.
+* accurate and fast to approximately degree 2800, corresponding to a spatial resolution higher than 4 arc minutes.

-* OpenMP compatible and OpenMP thread-safe Fortran routines.

-* Routines for localized multitaper spectral analyses, spherical harmonic coupling and rotations.

-* Routines for performing standard gravity and magnetic field calculations, such as computation of the geoid and the determination of the potential associated with finite-amplitude topography.

-* The routines are fast.
 Spherical harmonic transforms and reconstructions take on the order of 1 second for bandwidths less than 600 and about 3 minutes for bandwidths close to 2800.
+The Fortran routines are OpenMP compatible and OpenMP thread-safe.

 ### INSTALL ###
 Install the requirements: